Under 2 hours

 Next, remove the rotating floor brush.
 Notice how it goes on, so you can replace it properly after cleaning it.
 As with a bagless vacuum cleaner, check the belt for signs of wear or damage while the brush is off.
 If needed, replace it.

-If you manufacturer recommends it, lubricate the brush bearings.
+If the manufacturer recommends it, lubricate the brush bearings.
 Wipe out the area where the brush is housed.

-Clean the filter or filters by shaking them outside, washing them or replacing them as your manual indicates.
+Clean the filter or filters by shaking them outside, washing them or replacing them as the owner's manual indicates.
 Put all the parts back in place.